Comparison of display technology

 This is a comparison of various properties of different display technologies.

 General characteristics

 Major technologies are CRT, LCD and its derivatives (Quantum dot display, LED backlit LCD, WLCD, OLCD), Plasma, and OLED and its derivatives (Transparent OLED, PMOLED, AMOLED).
-An emerging technology is Micro LED and cancelled and now obsolete technologies are SED and FED.
+An emerging technology is Micro LED.
+Cancelled and now obsolete technologies are SED and FED.

 Temporal characteristics

-Different display technologies have vastly different temporal characteristics, leading to perceptual differences for motion, flicker, etc.
+Different display technologies have vastly different temporal characteristics, leading to perceptual differences of motion, flicker, etc.

 The figure shows a sketch of how different technologies present a single white/grey frame.
 Time and intensity is not to scale.
 Notice that some have a fixed intensity, while the illuminated period is variable.
 This is a kind of pulse-width modulation.
 Others can vary the actual intensity in response to the input signal.